City-of-Helsinki/tabular-anonymizer/README.md

 #### K-Anonymity in practice

-In this simplified example there is dataset of 20 persons about their age, salary and education.
+In this simplified example there is mock dataset of 20 persons about their age, salary and education.
 We will anonymize this using mondrian algorithm with K=5.

 ![Dataframe before anonymization](documents/mondrian_data.png?raw=true "Dataframe")

-After mondrian partitioning process (with K=5), data is divided to groups of at least 5 using age and salary as quasi identifiers.
+After mondrian partitioning process (with K=5), data is divided to groups of at least 5 using age and salary as dimensions.

 ![Values after mondrian partitioning](documents/mondrian_plot.png?raw=true "Partitioned data")